Free trade agreements of Israel: Georgia

 Declaration on launching a joint feasibility study was signed on 10 May 2018 between the ministers of economy of Israel and Georgia.
-During visit to Israel on May 2023 of the Georgian Minister of Foreign Affairs, Ilia Darchiashvili, the declaration on completion of the technical and economic feasibility study for a free trade agreement was signed on 2 May 2023.
+During visit to Israel in May 2023 of the Georgian Minister of Foreign Affairs, Ilia Darchiashvili, the declaration on completion of the technical and economic feasibility study for a free trade agreement was signed on 2 May 2023.
 The completion of the feasibility study marked the entry into free trade agreement negotiations.
 The Georgian Ambassador to Israel, Lasha Zhvania, set the start of the negotiations to take place in 2024.

 India

 The negotiations between Israel and India started in Mai 2010, as 8 rounds of negotiations were made until November, 2013.
 The negotiations have been resumed on 9 February 2015.

 The negotiations have been resumed in 2022 after talks at the end of 2021.
 During the Israel-India Business Summit 2025 the Israeli Minister of Economy and Trade Nir Barkat said that Israel and India are heading towards signing the agreement.